milvus-io/milvus-docs/site/en/getstarted/install_offline-docker.md

 ```

-2. Pull and save the Docker images:
+2. To pull and save Docker images, follow these steps:

 ```
 pip3 install -r requirements.txt